enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

     red round button of the toolbar of the pipeline view.
 This opens up a recorder that tracks the changes made interactively to the visualization via the dialogs, and generates valid lines of Python code.
-To find out about navigating programmatically in pipeline, see :ref:`organisation_mayavi_visualisations`.
+To find out about navigating through a program in the pipeline, see :ref:`organisation_mayavi_visualisations`.

 In addition, for every object returned by a mlab function,